grasses/Tampering-Detection-and-Localization/README.md

-Results of comparative experiment with method proposed by Bondi et al. and our RFM method. (a)-(c) illustrates cover image, forged image, and ground truth image. (d) and (e) illustrates first iteration and output of RFM algorithm, (f) show result of Bondi et al.
+Results of comparative experiment with method proposed by Bondi et al. and our RFM method. (a)-(c) illustrates cover image, forged image, and ground truth image. (d) and (e) illustrates result of cover image and forged image with RFM algorithm, (f) show result of Bondi et al.

 <br>